 The red grape variety comes from Spain.
-The approximately 100 Synonyms testify to the old age and the wide distribution.
+The around 100 Synonyms testify the old age and the wide spread.
 The most important of which are grouped alphabetically by country (the other main names are marked in bold) Mataro ( Australia.
-California ); Balsac Noir, Balthazar, Balzac Noir, Beausset, Bon Avis, Catalan, Clairette Noire, Espagne, Espar, Marseilles, Morvede, Mourvede, Mourvedon, Mourvèdre , Murviedro, Plant de Ledenon, Plant de Saint Gilles ( France ); Negria ( Greece ); Rossola Nera ( Corsica ); Alcallata, Alcayata, Alicante, Benada, Benadu, Berardi, Garrut, Gayata, Gayata Tinta, Mataró , Monastre, Monastrel, Monastrell Garrut, Morastrell, Negrette, Negre Trinchiera, Ros, Tintilla, Torrent, Trinchiera, Verema, Veremeta, Vereneta Spain ).
+California ); Balsac Noir, Balthazar, Balzac Noir, Beausset, Bon Avis, Catalan, Clairette Noire, Espagnen, Espar, Marseillais, Morvede, Mourvede, Mourvedon, Mourvèdre , Murviedro, Plant de Ledenon, Plant de Saint Gilles ( France ); Negria ( Greece ); Rossola Nera ( Corsica ); Alcallata, Alcayata, Alicante, Benada, Benadu, Berardi, Garrut, Gayata, Gayata Tinta, Mataró , Monastre, Monastrel, Monastrell Garrut, Morastrell, Negrette, Negre Trinchiera, Ros, Tintilla, Torrentes, Trinchiera, Verema, Veremeta, Vereneta ( Spain ).

-The variety was already in 1381 in Empordà (Catalonia) by the monk Francisc Eiximenis (1340-1409) mentioned together with the Bobal as the main varieties in Valencia.
-The name probably derives from "monasterio" (monastery).
-This may be an indication that the variety was first cultivated and distributed by monks.
+The variety was discovered by the monk Francisc in 1381 in Empordà (Catalonia) Eiximenis (1340-1409) mentioned together with the Bobal as the most important varieties in Valencia.
+The name is probably derived from "monasterio" (monastery).
+This could indicate that the variety was first cultivated and distributed by monks.
 The exact origin is probably the area around the city of Sagunto in the province of Valencia.
-Sagunto was an important wine port north of Valencia and was called until the year 1877 in Catalan Murviedro, from which probably derives the French main name Mourvèdre.
+Sagunto was an important wine port north of Valencia and was called Murviedro in Catalan until 1877, from which the French main name Mourvèdre is probably derived.

-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Bobal.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Bobal.
 Graciano (Monastrell Menudo), Moristel.
 Négrette or Rossola Nera be confused.
-The French variety Mourvèdre (Mataro) is identical, which was misinterpreted for some time by one DNA analysis was in doubt.
-According to analyzes done in 2010, Graciano and Monastrell could be siblings (same parents), one Parent-offspring relationship but the two are excluded.
+The French variety Mourvèdre (Mataro) is identical, which has been misinterpreted for some time DNA analysis was in doubt.
+According to analyzes made in 2010, Graciano and Monastrell could be siblings (same parents), one Parent-offspring relationship the two can be excluded.
 There are also family ties to the Italian variety Vermentino Nero supposed.
-For probably natural crosses, she was the parent of the species Bourrisquou.
+At probably natural crosses, she was the parent of the varieties Bourrisquou.
 Epero de Gall.
-Gorgollasa and Pascale, She was also (as Mourvèdre) crossing partner in the new breed Mourvèdre Hichle,
+Gorgollasa and Pascale, She was also (as Mourvèdre) crossing partner in the new breeding Mourvèdre Hichle,

-The very late-ripening, low-yielding vine is sensitive to drought, prone to both mildews. mites and Esca, but resistant to Botrytis and Black spots disease, The thick-skinned berries yield strong-alcohol, dark-colored and tannin-rich red wines with aromas of blackberries.
-The variety is not without problems, because she likes "the face in the sun and feet in the water".
-So it needs a lot of sunshine, but also good water supply.
-In any case, it is excellently suited for the Mediterranean climatic conditions with long, hot summers and mild winters.
+The very late ripening, low-yielding vine is sensitive to drought, vulnerable to both mildews. mites and Esca but resistant to Botrytis and Black spots disease, The thick-skinned berries produce alcohol-strong, dark-colored and tannin-rich red wines with aromas of blackberries.
+The variety is not without problems, because it likes "the face in the sun and the feet in the water".
+So it needs a lot of sunshine, but also a good water supply.
+In any case, it is excellently suited or dependent on the Mediterranean climatic conditions with long, hot summers and mild winters.

-By far the largest amount is found in the country of origin Spain, where it is largely cultivated in the center and along the Mediterranean coast in the southeast of the country.
-The largest cultivated areas are in Castile-La Mancha with numerous DO areas and in the Levant with the DO areas Alicante.
+The largest amount is by far in the country of origin Spain, where it is mostly cultivated in the center and along the Mediterranean coast in the southeast of the country.
+The largest acreage is in Castile-La Mancha with numerous DO areas and in the Levant with the DO areas Alicante.
 Jumilla.
-Valencia and Yecla, It serves above all as a Verschnittpartner among other things with the kind Bobal, but is also increasingly being expanded on a varietal basis.
-In 2010, a total of 58,406 hectares were reported in Spain, with a decreasing trend.
+Valencia and Yecla, It mainly serves as a blending partner with the variety, among other things Bobal, however, is also increasingly being expanded to single varieties.
+In 2010, a total of 58,406 hectares were recorded in Spain with a downward trend.

-Probably as early as the 16th century, the variety was introduced to southern France and called in Provence after the above-mentioned port city of Mourvèdre and in Roussillon after a lying between Barcelona and Valencia city Mataro.
-She was then in front of the Reblaus- and Mildew disaster It was widely used in France, but was then greatly reduced (in the 1950s there were only a few hundred hectares).
-In 2010 she finished in the regions Languedoc-Roussillon.
-Provence, southern Rhone and on the island Corsica a total of 9,257 hectares, with a strong upward trend (ten years earlier it was 7,634 hectares).
+The variety was probably introduced to southern France as early as the 16th century and named in Provence after the port city of Mourvèdre mentioned above and in Roussillon after a town of Mataro between Barcelona and Valencia.
+Then she was in front of the Reblaus- and Mildew disaster widespread in France, but was then extremely reduced (there were only a few hundred hectares left in the 1950s).
+In 2010, it took place in the regions Languedoc-Roussillon.
+Provence, southern Rhone and on the island Corsica a total of 9,257 hectares with a continuously increasing tendency (ten years earlier there were 7,634 hectares)

-This rapid upswing also shows the extensive use of the variety in countless French Appellationsweinen.
-Mourvèdre is often associated with the varieties Carignan ( mazuelo ), Grenache Noir ( Garnacha Tinta ) Cinsault and Syrah blended.
-Supplementary ingredient is, for example, in the wines of Bandol.
+This rapid upswing is also demonstrated by the extensive use of the variety in countless French appellation wines.
+Mourvèdre is often used with the Carignan ( mazuelo ), Grenache Noir ( Garnacha Tinta ) Cinsault and Syrah blended.
+It is an additional component, for example, in the wines of Bandol.
 Cassis.
 Châteauneuf-du-Pape.
 Corbières.
-Côtes de Provence.
-Côtes du Rhône.
-Côtes du Roussillon.
+Cotes de Provence.
+Cotes du Rhone.
+Cotes du Roussillon.
 Faugères.
 Fitou.
 Gigondas.
 Les Baux-de-Provence.
 Lirac.
 Luberon.
 Minervois. palette.
 Saint-Chinian.
 Tavel.
 Vacqueyras.
-Ventoux and Vin de Corse, Especially in Languedoc there are also varietal Mourvèdre wines.
+Ventoux and Vin de Corse, In Languedoc in particular there are also pure Mourvèdre wines.

-Further stocks exist in the countries Turkey (4 ha) and Cyprus (172 ha).
-Much more common is the variety overseas.
-Here there is acreage in Algeria.
-Argentina (8 ha), Australia (692 ha), Chile (59 ha), South Africa (403 ha), Tunisia (337 ha) and Uruguay (1 ha), as well as in the United States (404 ha) in the states of Arizona, California, Oregon, Texas, Virginia and Washington, the variety occupied a total of 69,748 hectares in 2010 (ten years earlier, there were 76,304 hectares).
-It thus proved in the worldwide varieties ranking the rank 14th
+There are further stocks in the countries Turkey (4 ha) and Cyprus (172 ha).
+The variety is much more widespread overseas.
+There are cultivated areas in Algeria.
+Argentina (8 ha), Australia (692 ha), Chile (59 ha), South Africa (403 ha), Tunisia (337 ha) and Uruguay (1 ha), as well as in the United States (404 ha) in the states of Arizona, California, Oregon, Texas, Virginia and Washington.
+The variety occupied a total of 69,748 hectares in 2010 (ten years earlier it was 76,304 hectares).
+It thus demonstrated in the worldwide varieties ranking rank 14.